 What’s it like being able to breathe deeply and recognize I’m enjoying myself at a family get-together or event?

-How does it feel to truly, deeply laugh?
+How does it feel to truly, deeply laugh and experience joy?

 When I engage in these moments with my five senses, it creates memory snapshots and new, healing pathways in my brain.